SZ-X-ray Surface Brightness Fluctuations in the SPT-XMM clusters: Constraints out to

-We employ an algorithm to identify substructure using net rate images smoothed with three different Gaussian kernels.
-For each of these images, for a given annulus $i$, pixel means, $\bar{p}_i$, and Gaussian widths, $\sigma_{p,i}$ are determined within annuli of $10^{\prime\prime}$ width.
-Initially, a threshold, expressed as a factor $f_i$ of $\sigma_{p,i}$, is chosen per annulus (and per smoothing) such that a pixel is not expected to surpass that threshold for a Gaussian distribution.
-That is, we flag pixels with value $p > f_i \sigma_{p,i}$.
-However, we found that this threshold did not produce consistent flagged regions across the EPIC cameras (MOS1, MOS2, and pn).
-To improve this consistency, we added a multiplicative factor, $g$, per smoothing kernel, such that we then flag pixels with $p > g f_i \sigma_{p,i}$.
-We find that factors of $0.5 < g < 2$ were able to create greater consistency across EPIC cameras.
-This flagging yielded binary masks per EPIC camera (MOS1, MOS2, and pn) and each energy band (400-1250 eV).
+For a given smoothing, we expect similar substructure to be flagged across the EPIC cameras.
+However, visual inspection showed that what was masked in one camera may not be masked (or with many fewer pixels masked) in another camera.
+To ameliorate this, we introduced another factor, per smoothing kernal, $g_{k}$ such that we flag pixels $p_{j,k} > \bar{p}_{j,k} + g_{k} f_{j} \sigma_{j,k}$.
+The values of the adjustments are modest, where $0.5 < g < 2$ yields visual consistency across the cameras.
+Visual consistency was not rigorously defined, but approximately corresponds to the number of pixels for a given substructure matching within a factor of 2 across all cameras.
+Initially, a given $g_k$ value which may have produced (visual) consistency for one cluster did not produce (visual) consistency for another.
+After some iteration, we found values of $g_k$, independent of cluster, which produced consistency.
+This flagging yielded binary masks per EPIC camera (MOS1, MOS2, and pn) and each energy band (400-1250 eV) and (2000-5000 eV).
 For each cluster, we stacked the binary masks from each EPIC camera and energy band, gently smoothed the stacked mask, and employed another threshold to obtain a merged (binary) mask which closely matched the individual masks.

 Figure~\ref{fig:bullet_cluster} shows the normalized residuals, $\delta S / \bar{S}_{\text{ICM}}$, for SPT-CLJ0658-5556, with the substructure masking algorithm masking solely the bullet (and not the bow shock).
 In the case of the bullet cluster, masking the substructure (the bullet) reduces the recovered fluctuations as seen in the amplitude spectra (Figure~\ref{fig:A3D_w-wo_ss}).
 However, for some clusters (e.g. SPT-CLJ0014-3022 and SPT-CLJ0225-4155), the amplitudes can increase.
 Much as in \citet{romero2024}, changes in the surface brightness profile modeling, such as masking, which induce a steeper profiles (thus smaller $\bar{S}_{\text{ICM}}$ values) can ultimately yield larger fluctuations ($\delta S / \bar{S}_{\text{ICM}} $).
 Another effect is that, for a fixed a $P_{\text{2D}}$, the deprojection will produce larger values of $P_{\text{3D}}$ , and thus $A_{\text{3D}}$, relative to its counterpart from a surface brightness profile with a shallower slope.